zackiles/cursor-config/docs/how-cursor-rules-work.md

 ### 3. Manually Attached Rule

-These rules are only activated when explicitly referenced by the user in the chat using the `@` symbol followed by the rule name.
+These rules are only attached when explicitly referenced by the user in the chat using the `@` symbol followed by the rule name.

 #### YAML Header Configuration (Manually Attached Rule)